 To begin to understand pollution in Cambodia, and more specifically, why Cambodia is so polluted compared to its neighbours, we must first have a deeper understanding of Cambodia’s recent history.
-When Pol Pot & the Khmer Rouge evacuated the city of Phnom Penh at the start of their bloody reign of terror, nobody could have predicted that the city’s new residents, years later, would be those from the countryside.
+When Pol Pot and the Khmer Rouge evacuated the city of Phnom Penh at the start of their bloody reign of terror, nobody could have predicted that the city’s new residents, years later, would be those from the countryside.

 The capital’s new inhabitants were people that had no idea how to live in a city.
 They didn’t know that if you throw a plastic wrapper onto the ground, Mother Nature won’t take care of it in the way that she takes care of apple cores and banana peels in the countryside.

 They didn’t know that their new drainage systems would flood in the torrential rain of the wet season and send pungent streams of sewage down the streets of their new city.
-They were not to know that their rubbish would not just disappear any more, & that it would begin to attract rats and flies and disease instead.
+They were not to know that their rubbish would not just disappear any more, and that it would begin to attract rats and flies and disease instead.

 Cambodian people live the way that they have always lived.

 Because survivors of the Khmer Rouge were not educated, they do not see education as a priority for their children.
 Because of this, Cambodian people remain unaware that the reason their children itch and cough is due to their poor living conditions.